Arlene Dahl: Adventure films

-Dahl was hired by Pine-Thomas Productions to a multi-picture contract.
+Dahl was hired by Pine-Thomas Productions to a multiple-picture contract.
 She was cast in Caribbean Gold (1952), a swashbuckler starring John Payne.

 She went to Universal-International to co-star with Alan Ladd in a French Foreign Legion story, Desert Legion (1953); then Pine-Thomas used her again in Jamaica Run (1953) and Sangaree (1953).
-The latter starred Fernando Lamas, whom Dahl would marry.
+The latter starred Fernando Lamas, whom Dahl later married.

 She supported Bob Hope in the comedy Here Come the Girls (1953).
 Dahl and Lamas reunited on The Diamond Queen (1953) at Warner Bros.
 In 1953, Dahl played Roxanne on stage in a short-lived revival of Cyrano de Bergerac opposite Jose Ferrer.

 Dahl played the ambitious Carol Talbot in Woman's World (1954) at Fox, and she was Rock Hudson's leading lady in Universal's adventure war film Bengal Brigade (1954).

 She began writing a syndicated beauty column in 1952, and opened Arlene Dahl Enterprises in 1954, marketing cosmetics and designer lingerie.

 Dahl began appearing on television, including episodes of Lux Video Theatre (including a 1954 adaptation of Casablanca, wherein she played Ilsa) and The Ford Television Theatre.

 Dahl was both a mystery guest (April 25, 1954) and a panelist on the CBS game show What's My Line?.
 In 1953, she hosted ABC's anthology series The Pepsi-Cola Playhouse.

 John Payne and Dahl were reunited in a film noir, Slightly Scarlet (1956), alongside Rhonda Fleming, another red-haired star.

 Dahl made some films in England for Columbia: Wicked as They Come (1956) and Fortune Is a Woman (1957).
 In 1957, she sued Columbia for $1 million, saying the film's advertisements for Wicked as They Come were "lewd" and "degraded" her.
 A judge threw out the suit.

 Dahl hosted the short-lived television series Opening Night (1958) and had the female lead in the adventure movie Journey to the Center of the Earth (1959), opposite James Mason and Pat Boone.
 She fainted from doing the whirlpool scene in the latter, but it turned out to be one of her most successful films.

 1960s

 In 1960, she appeared in the TV series Riverboat in the role of Lucy Belle in the episode "That Taylor Affair".
 The same year, she married Texas oilman Christian Holmes and announced her retirement from acting.
 The marriage did not last, but Dahl increasingly diversified her work to become a lecturer and beauty consultant while she continued acting.

 She had a supporting role in Kisses for My President (1964) and appeared in Land Raiders (1969), The Pleasure Pit (1969), and the French film Du blé en liasses.
 She also appeared on TV in Burke's Law and Theatre of Stars.

 Her focus by now was on business.
-After closing her company in 1967, she began serving as vice president at the ad agency Kenyon and Eckhardt that same year.
+After closing her company in 1967, she began serving as vice president at the advertising agency Kenyon and Eckhardt that same year.
 In a 1969 interview, she said her old films were "such an embarrassment".